Ucnt/aws-s3-data-finder/README.md

 - "password", "creds", "credential" in a "doc", "xls", "csv", "txt", or "json" file
 - ".bash", ".aws"
 <br>
-If one of the above file types are found, they will be written written to the screen and to list/suspicious-files.txt in the format (size -> file_link)
+If one of the above file types are found, they will be written to the screen and to list/suspicious-files.txt in the format (size -> file_link)
 <br><br>
 Buckets found (both public and authenticated) will be written to list/buckets-found